The Charles Schwab Corporation (SCHW) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SCHW starting from Clark Bernard J., who purchase 5,000 shares at the price of $54.83 back on Mar 17.
-After this action, Clark Bernard J. now owns 120,653 shares of The Charles Schwab Corporation, valued at $274,154 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SCHW starting from Brown Marianne Catherine, who purchase 5,000 shares at the price of $53.47 back on Mar 28.
+After this action, Brown Marianne Catherine now owns 9,984 shares of The Charles Schwab Corporation, valued at $267,340 using the latest closing price.

-MARTIN-FLICKINGER GERRI, the Director of The Charles Schwab Corporation, purchase 3,700 shares at $54.16 during a trade that took place back on Mar 17, which means that MARTIN-FLICKINGER GERRI is holding 8,455 shares at $200,396 based on the most recent closing price.
+Clark Bernard J., the MD, Head of Adivsor Services of The Charles Schwab Corporation, purchase 5,000 shares at $54.83 during a trade that took place back on Mar 17, which means that Clark Bernard J. is holding 120,653 shares at $274,154 based on the most recent closing price.

 Stock Fundamentals for SCHW